open-compensation-token-license/license-token-website/wikisrc/nft-development.md

 ### Art and Collectibles

 NFTs have revolutionized the art world by providing a novel way for artists to monetize their digital work.
 Artists now have unprecedented access to global markets, and collectors can own unique pieces verified via blockchain technology.
 High-profile sales, such as Beeple's digital artwork "Everydays: The First 5000 Days," which sold for $69 million, underscore the transformative impact NFTs have had on the art market.
+For more on NFT art, see [NFT Art Authentication](https://www.license-token.com/wiki/nft-art-authentication).

 ### Music and Entertainment